eliasnogueira/public-speaking/README.md

 ### Blog posts and content
 11 in total

-Manly blog posts in different websites and portals.
+Manly blog posts on different websites and portals.

 | Initiative name | Focus | Language |
 |-----------------|-------|:--------:|